frocos2023/frocos2023.github.io/venue.md

 In order to get to the conference venue from the Prague airport of Václav Havel (PRG), you can use Prague public transport, which is clean and cheap.
-Take the bus number 119 from the airport to it's final destination Nadrazi Veleslavin.
+Take the bus number 119 from the airport to its final destination Nadrazi Veleslavin.
 Then switch to metro (underground) and take line A (green line) to station Dejvicka.
 The journey should take around 40 minutes and it will cost you 40 CZK.
 The ticket can be purchased from the vending machine at the airport, right at bus station in front of the airport terminal building.
 See <a href="https://pid.cz/en/for-tourists/what-ticket-should-i-use/">Prague transport webpage</a> for more info.
-A bus ticket can be recently purchased directly in the bus by a credit/debit card.
+A bus ticket can also be purchased directly in the bus by a credit/debit card.

 In order to get to the conference from the Prague main railway station, you can walk to the Muzeum station and there take line A (green line) to station Dejvicka.
 Alternatively, you can use line C to get to Muzeum instead of walking.

-In any case, you can also take a taxi or an Uber.
+In any case, you can also take a taxi or an Uber/Bolt.
 Google Maps are capable of planning your journey using public transport.

 ## Accommodation